 High stock valuations have been kept alive by central banks and pension funds who don’t have a better place to invest their money except in equities as interest rates are close to zero percent.
-Pension funds need interest rates of at least 8% or higher in order to stay afloat and pay remittances and benefits to retirees.
+Pension funds need a rate of return of at least 6 to 8% in order to stay afloat and pay remittances and benefits to retirees.

 This concentration of wealth and expansion of debt is at the core of a dynamic polarity between greed and fear.
 It is reflected in the anxiety that erupted during the repo crisis on September 2019 when the invisible hand of the market shook the confidence of financial institutions.
 Market players were demanding higher interest rates to match the increasing risk involved in equities’ high valuations stemming from low interest rates concurrent with high debt levels.
 An increase in interest rates would cause a monetary crisis and the economy to contract.